-Shortly before the offspring of the bull is born, the bull controller himself or CRV, on behalf of the bull controller, sends a birth survey to the farmer.
+Shortly before the offspring of the bull was born, the bull controller himself or CRV, on behalf of the bull controller, sent a birth survey to the farmer.

-The survey contains questions about calving ease and birth weight.
-Farmers are asked to complete the survey and return it to the bull controller.
-The surveys are processed in the CRV-Information System.
+The survey contained questions about calving ease and birth weight.
+Farmers were asked to complete the survey and return it to the bull controller.
+The surveys were processed in the CRV-Information System.
+As mentioned, this was done until the end of 2006.